Curriculum for Justice and Harmony Deliberation, Knowledge, and Action in Social and Civic Education

 This book argues that the curriculum must prepare young people to take action on issues of justice and harmony—societal ideals that are central to all communities.
 Effective action depends on deliberation characterized by emotional commitment, collaborative problem-solving, and engagement with diverse perspectives and forms of expression.

 Deliberation for public action also requires knowledge—of people’s lives and experiences, their insights into social issues, and strategies for advancing justice and harmony.
-These curriculum principles are illustrated through case studies of public housing, food insecurity, climate change, gender bias, public health, exploitation of domestic workers, incarceration of racialized minorities, impact of development and environmental change on Indigenous communities, and other pressing global concerns.
+These curriculum principles are illustrated through case studies of public housing, food insecurity, climate change, gender bias, public health, exploitation of domestic workers, incarceration of racialized minorities, the impact of development and environmental change on Indigenous communities, and other pressing global concerns.

 Preface; 1 A Vision for Social and Civic Education; 2 Justice and Capabilities; 3 Critical Harmony; 4 Deliberatively Informed Action; 5 Curriculum for Deliberatively Informed Action; 6 Extending Benevolence; 7 Listening to Distant Voices; 8 Taking Wise Action; 9 Civil Society; 10 Civility and Incivility; 11 Environmental Justice and Harmony